-Work of the Institute is conducted by individual researchers and through three research centers on the Laurel Heights campus, and through a research unit in Sacramento that carries out contract research for the State of California.
+Work of the Institute is conducted by individual researchers and through four research centers on the Laurel Heights campus, and through a research unit in Sacramento that carries out contract research for the State of California.
 Together, these sources have produced an extraordinary number and variety of respected, oftentimes seminal, research studies.

 Over the years, the Institute’s programs of research, public service, and education have grown beyond the historical emphasis on aging and aging health policy.
 Our collaborative, multidisciplinary academic environment has attracted new faculty and has enabled the Institute to expand in new directions.
 Today, IHA faculty primarily conduct research, public service, and educational activities in these substantive areas: disease prevention and health promotion in the aging population; the organization, financing, and delivery of community-based and long-term care health services; healthy and active aging and the role of the arts in health; women's health; bioethics and genomics; health in diverse populations; health inequalities; disability; substance abuse; and health